 While some people do continually visit a chiropractor throughout their lives to promote neuromusculoskeletal health, many people benefit from visiting a chiropractor for a short time to treat a specific injury.
 However, while continuing chiropractic care in the long-term is never required, it can be compared to regularly visiting a dentist to promote dental health.
 Ultimately, though, the decision is all yours.

 If you have sustained injuries in an accident and are considering chiropractic care, you may be entitled to compensation for the costs of your treatment from the party responsible for your accident.
-At the Ladah Law Firm, PLLC in Las Vegas, our personal injury lawyers understand that chiropractic care can help injured victims, so please call today for a free consultation at (702) 252-0055.
+At the Ladah law firm in Las Vegas, our personal injury lawyers understand that chiropractic care can help injured victims, so please call today for a free consultation at (702) 252-0055.